IPK-BIT/isa-wizard/docs/configuration/steps.md

 ]
 ```

-### Hooks
+## Hooks
 !!! note

     When a Study is defined via 'prefill' then it will be also automatically added to the Investigation.
-The 'addStudy' hock is then only needed when you want to add an additional/second Study.
+The 'addStudy' hook is then only needed when you want to add an additional/second Study.

 Available hook functions: